 - Pain and suffering and change of lifestyle.

 The Illinois motorcycle accident attorneys of Rosenfeld Injury Lawyers are committed to securing the maximum amount of damages allowed by law in your motorcycle accident lawsuit.
-It is our goal to allow you to live your life as comfortably as possible and to receive treatment that best improves your quality of life following your accident and have helped thousands of clients to this end.
+It is our goal to enable you to live your life as comfortable as possible and to receive treatment that best improves your quality of life following your accident.
+Our attorneys have helped thousands of clients obtain adequate monetary recovery.
 Contact us today to arrange a free consultation with one of our Illinois motorcycle accident lawyers to review your legal options and learn more about your rights.
 If we are unable to secure compensation on your behalf, our services won’t cost you anything.